 Check Airplane mode

-This is advised to check once in case you have enabled these settings in your Android device and if you find that the Airplane mode is on, disable that option and check if the Wi-Fi won’t turn on the issue is resolved then.
-However, when this Airplane mode is set to on, not just Wi-Fi rather you will start facing several other issues as well.
+This is advised to check once in case you have enabled these settings in your Android device, and if you find that the Airplane mode is on, disable that option and check if the Wi-Fi won’t turn on issue is resolved then.

 Update Firmware and Change Channel of Router